Brain Injury Data and Statistics

 In 2008, the Nebraska Legislature passed LB 928 (Brain Injury Registry Act), which requires that information be sent to individuals with reported brain injuries to help them access necessary and appropriate services related to the injury.
 Nebraska VR maintains an agreement with DHHS, Division of Public Health to provide the required follow-up contact in the form of a letter and brochure listing TBI resources and contact information to each individual placed on the Registry.

-Registry data and trends are reported in Nebraska’s TBI Implementation Partnership Grant Annual Evaluation Report.
+Registry data and trends are reported in Nebraska’s Annual TBI Grant Evaluation Report:

 For more information regarding the TBI registry, visit the DHHS, Division of Public Health’s Data Inventory page.